mit-cave-legacy/npm-cave-app-2018/examples/base/docs/getting-started.md

 })
 ```

 Note: We can do this because the order of events isn't important.
 If they needed to happen in order, we can always use `emitN` (like in the first example).
 This would guarantee the first event is dispatched before the second.
-In this case we would still want to call emitN from `client/src/app/events.js`.
-In this case, we may need to remove emitN from the `client/src/mit-cave/data/index.js`.
+In this case, we would still want to call emitN from `client/src/app/events.js`.
+We may need to remove the `emitN` event from the `client/src/mit-cave/data/index.js` if we need `SUBSCRIBE_TO_BACKGROUND_DATA` to be in a specific order.
 This may cause issues when pulling a new version of the app.

 The client should now have the stores data.
 - You can verify this by evaluating `window._store.getState()` from the browser console.
   - `_store` is specifically not related to our `stores` data, but the way that browsers process data.
-- For the stores data, expand the object and check `data/stores` where you should see a list of walmart store locations.
+- For the stores data, expand the object and check `data/stores` where you should see a list of Walmart store locations.

 ## Adding the scatterplot layer

-Map layers are registered in `client/src/views/map/layers.js` as functions that
-receive the `db` and return a `deck.gl` `Layer`.
+Map layers are registered in `client/src/views/map/layers.js` as functions that receive the `db` and return a `deck.gl` `Layer`.

 Note:
 - We also support layer functions that return a layer description as a plain Javascript object